Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/36expert_generalists.md

 As an example, [this article](https://microservices.io/post/architecture/2025/03/23/andrew-harmel-law-architecture-advice-process.html) summarises Andrew Harmel-Law's approach to architecture:

-> Anyone (a development team member or someone playing a cross-team architecture role) can take (select a decision option) and communicate an architectural decision as long as during the option-making stage, they seek advice from:
+> Anyone (a development team member or someone playing a cross-team architecture role) can take (select a decision option) and communicate an architectural decision as long as during the option-making stage, they seek advice from:<br>
->  - Everyone who will be meaningfully affected by the decision
+> • Everyone who will be meaningfully affected by the decision<br>
->  - People who have expertise in the area in which the decision is being taken
+> • People who have expertise in the area in which the decision is being taken

 Teams structured this way tend to develop greater stakeholder sympathy, and hence are able to make better decisions.